 An arrangement in which one of the partners keeps their own surname and only one of the partners takes a compound surname combining the surnames of both partners is also possible.

 However, if one the partners has a surname or compound surname received from the former spouse, the partners cannot take this name as their common surname, compound surname or part of the compound surname.

-Go to the name service of the Population Register Centre to check the popularity of specific surnames in Finland.
+Go to the name service of the Digital and Population Data Services Agency to check the popularity of specific surnames in Finland.